Bamyan Province: Education

 Bamyan Province is home to the region's only university, Bamiyan University in the city of Bamyan.
 The school was founded in the mid-1990s, and largely destroyed under the Taliban and by US airstrikes.
 It was later refurbished by New Zealand Provincial Reconstruction Teams following the fall of the Taliban.

 Demographics

-As of 2020, the total population of Bamyan province is around 495,557.
-Inhabitants of Bamyan are almost entirely Hazaras, but there is a small number of Tajiks living there too.
+The province of Bamyan has an estimated population of around 496,000 people.
+The residents are Hazaras, followed by significant populations of Tajiks and Pashtuns.